 So, after some exploration with the group, we now welcome a guest speaker who talks about what changes they have made to get more funding to BAME groups and then answers our questions.
 For example, we had someone from the Greater Manchester BAME Network talking about how they distributed funding from Comic Relief and the National Emergencies Trust to grassroots BAME organisations across Greater Manchester.
 Another talk was led by someone from Comic Relief who talked about how they developed their application processes to be more inclusive and accessible to BAME-led organisations.

 Each group member shares what they are going to take away to action in their organisation.
 For me, this has been about making sure our application processes for funding are as simple as possible so they are more accessible to more informal organisations.
 I’ve also been thinking about the due diligence we ask of smaller organisations and making sure we aren’t requesting unnecessary documents.
 For other members, it’s been about the logistics of recruiting more diverse panel members, like where to advertise and what training might be needed.

 Collaboration is quite a sensitive job.
 For example, if someone has a real passion for an idea and you can’t take it forward, it can be difficult.
 But you can agree what you can do that is similar and still have an impact.
 We have found that everyone has the same core beliefs and values and a willingness to change.
 But there has to be a constant co-design element and a checking in of what we are trying to achieve.

-The words below are from Henry Ngawoofah, Grants Officer at Young Manchester
+Henry Ngawoofah, Grants Officer at Young Manchester, writes:

 I’ve taken this knowledge to my organisation to influence our equality, diversity and inclusion strategy.
 I helped develop a small funding stream for tackling racial injustice in the youth and play sector.